powerpak/pathospot-compare/README-database.md

 - `start_date` (datetime): Timestamp for when the encounter began.
 - `end_date` (datetime): Timestamp for when the encounter ended.
 - `hospital_ID` (integer, **FK** to [`tHospitals`](#thospitals)): which hospital or hospital system this encounter occurred within.
-- `department_name` (string): The name of the unit, department, or clinic in which this encounter occurred, e.g. "MICU".
+- `department_name` (string): optional.
+The name of the unit, department, or clinic in which this encounter occurred, e.g. "MICU".
+Although optional, if you don't include a value here, the encounter won't show up in any of the visualizations.
 - `transfer_to` (string): optional.
 If during an inpatient stay this patient transferred to another unit at `end_date`, the `department_name` of the destination should be included here.
 Leave as the empty string or NULL if this encounter did not end with a transfer to another unit.
 - `encounter_type` (string): Free-form text that describes what kind of encounter occurred; the special value "Hospital Encounter" should be used for all inpatient encounters.
 For outpatient encounters, values like "Office Visit", "Elective Surgery", "Dialysis" and so on could be used.
 - `age` (integer): optional.
-The age of the patient during this particular encounter.
+The age of the patient during this particular encounter, in years.
+If you choose not to provide this, use the value **-1**.
+It is not currently displayed in any of the visualizations.
 - `sex` (string): optional.
-The sex recorded for the patient for this particular encounter.
+The sex recorded for the patient for this particular encounter, which is either "Male", "Female", or any other value.
+You may choose to use this for either sex at birth or gender identity.
+It is not currently displayed in any of the visualizations.

 ### tIsolateTests